scolomar/dca/7-Best_practices/2-CI_CD_pipeline.md

 As we have already explained the correct implementation of a full CI/CD pipeline mainly relies on two simple manifests:
 * Dockerfile:

-  Instructions to build an image containing the software as well as any necessary dependencies.
+  Instructions to build an image containing the software as well as all necessary dependencies.
 * Docker compose file:

   Description of the necessary objects as well as their mutual interconnections in order to successfully deploy our containerized application.